hyrumvanslyke/codewars-JS/README.md

 # codewars-JS

-This is the git repository that I will be using to document and report on the code war challenges I am completing daily.
+This is the git repository that I will be using to document and report on the code war challenges I am completing daily. will probably try and split it into different weeks but we will see how everything shakes out.